Older People's Champions

 Age Scotland believes that every one of Scotland’s 32 local authorities should appoint a Councillor as an Older People’s Champion.
 We are working with the Scottish Older People’s Assembly (SOPA) on a joint campaign to make this happen.

-With a growing older population, it is vital that local decision-making in Scotland meets the needs of older people.
+With a growing older population, we think it is vital that local decision-making in Scotland meets the needs of older people and that councils have a role focusing on older people.

 What is an Older People’s Champion?